Loading... Please wait...

 Elder Athanasios Mitilinaios, Greece (†2006)

-“The sperm enters, meets the egg, and conception begins... the embryo begins its life… From that moment!”
+“The sperm enters, meets the egg, and conception begins... the embryo begins its life… From the moment a human being is conceived in a woman, the child is human.
+From that moment!

 Elder Cleopa, Romania (†1998)